ErisianArchitect/rustnbt/README.md

 This feature will use [indexmap](https://docs.rs/indexmap/latest/indexmap/) to preserve order.
 This adds a small toll to the size of the Tag enum type, and also incurs a small performance penalty.
 Minecraft does not specify that tags must be in any particular order, so it is merely a matter of preference.
 This feature is off by default.<br>
 If you would like to try out the tag type extensions, you will need the `extensions` feature enabled.
 These are experimental extensions to Minecraft's NBT format, and I do not advise you to use it in production code.
 They were merely added into the library because I found that I could without having to write a bunch of extra code to support them.

+### WARNING!

+Currently, there is no functionality to verify the integrity of NBT while reading it.
+The algorithm just trusts that the NBT is not malformed.
+This means that the malformed NBT could theoretically tell your program to allocate 2<sup>32</sup>*8 bytes, which may not be favorable.
+I plan on adding a function to verify the integrity of NBT before reading it, but for right now you may want to write your own verification methods for deserializing untrusted NBT.
+For the purpose that I plan on using this library, verification is not yet a necessity, so I plan on adding it in the future when it becomes a necessity.

 # Example Usage

 ## Creating Tags.